the-other-mariana/paparelo/01252022/README.md

 *Note: the incorrect output also depends on which task finishes processing first and thus replaces x value first.
 Could have output x = 2.
 Or maybe both finished at the same time and tried to change x simultaneously and thus wrote something weird (third option).*

 The problem here lies in that T_2 is not realizing that it must execute after and with the value of T_1 output.
 This is what we know as **Race Condition** (condición de carrera).
-This can happen not only between **processors/tasks**, but also between machines, bank accounts, etc. Since there **was not synchronization**, we didn't get the expect result of x = 5.
+This can happen not only between **processors/tasks**, but also between machines, bank accounts, etc. Since there **was not synchronization**, we didn't get the expected result of x = 5.

 Then, what do we need to do in order to make these tasks work? the answer is **the first task that accesses the value of x, needs to signal a wait flag for the other task**, and thus the first one says that when it finishes its task, the other task can proceed and execute its own.
 Thus, the latter task **waits** for the first to finish and then executes.
 This is **synchronization**.
 Different scenarios can happen in this case: